-Bulldogs earn District 12-5A Division II title share - Port Arthur News
+Nederland Bulldogs earn District 12-5A Division II title share, No. 1 seed - Port Arthur News

 It took the Bulldogs just two plays to strike right back.
 Cunningham hit Fuselier on an 80-yard scoring strike.
 The two-point conversion failed, and the score remained 29-24.

 Crosby was hoping to take advantage of Cunningham’s interception with a go-ahead score late in the fourth quarter.
 Branch’s 8-yard run gave the Cougars a first down at the Nederland 21.
-However, Branch fumbled on the next play, which was recovered by the Bulldogs Mikey Rangel with 2:18 left.
+However, Branch fumbled on the next play, which was recovered by the Bulldogs’ Mikey Rangel with 2:18 left.

 Nederland showed it came out ready to play, taking the opening kickoff all the way down to the Crosby 21.
-Cunningham had a 10-yard completing to Fuselier and a 12-yard completing to Kerrington Broussard.
+Cunningham had a 10-yard completion to Fuselier and a 12-yard completion to Kerrington Broussard.
 The drive stalled and ended with a 41-yard field goal by Ethan Vincent to give the Bulldogs a quick 3-0 lead.

 The Bulldogs defense came up with a big initial stop, forcing the Cougars into a three-and-out.
 Nederland didn’t waste any time as Mazyck scored on the next Bulldogs play from scrimmage with a 78-yard run.
 The extra point was blocked to make the score 9-0 with 5:18 left in the first quarter.